DanielMaritim/website-structure/README.md

 If the website is not well structured,Your visitors will not be able to find what they are looking for.

-A website structure that is well structured,information will not have to complete with one another for space or audience
+A website structure that is well structured,information will not have to complete with one another for space or audience.

+site structure is important for the User eXperience (UX